yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 "OAuth Broker":
 : A component acting as an Authorization Server for its clients, as well as an OAuth Client towards Downstream Authorization Servers.
-Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the Authorization Server where the end-user authenticates and authorizes.
+Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the final Authorization Server where end-user authenticates and authorizes.
-Brokers are used in federation use cases, such as in Academia and in the business world connecting across subsidiaries or B2B relationships across corporations.
+Brokers are an established pattern for establishing trust in federation use cases, such as in Academia and in the business world across corporations.
-Facilitation of trust across OAuth Clients and Authorization servers not directly connected may be solved in the future with {{OpenID.Federation}}, Brokers have been long used as an established pattern to bridge trust networks.
+Brokers may be replaced in the future with dynamic trust establishment leveraging {{OpenID.Federation}}.

+"Client App":
+: Native app implementing {{RFC8252}} as OAuth client of Primary Broker, and whose redirect_uri is claimed as a deep link.

+"Primary Broker":
+: An OAuth Broker serving as Authorization Server of {{Client App}}.
+Which is also an OAuth client of a Downstream Authorization Server.
+Primary Broker performs additional handling for App2App use-case, covered in {{protocol-flow}}.

+"Downstream Authorization Server":
+: An Authorization Server which may be a {{Secondary Broker}} or a

+"Secondary Broker":
+:A Broker redirecting the flow, which does not perform user authentication and authorization.

+"User-Interacting Authorization Server":
+: The Authorization Server which interacts with end-user to perform authentication and authorization.
+May or may not offer App2App via a native app claiming it's urls as deep links.
+Such app may or may not be installed on end-user's device.

 # Conventions and Definitions